-5.2.2 Mechanical Switch
+4.2.2 Mechanical Switch

-The PIC18F16Q40 Curiosity Nano board has one mechanical switch.
-This is a generic user-configurable switch.
-When the switch is pressed, it will drive the I/O line to ground (GND).
+The PIC18F57Q84 Curiosity Nano board has one mechanical switch, which is a generic user-configurable switch.
+Pressing the switch will drive the I/O line to ground (GND).

 Tip: There is no externally connected pull-up resistor on the switch.
-To use the switch, make sure that an internal pull-up resistor is enabled on pin RC0.
+Make sure that an internal pull-up resistor is enabled on pin RA3 to use the switch.

-Table 5-2.
+Table 4-2.
 Mechanical Switch